Properties and Estates

-The holdings of the Duchy of Lancaster cover 18,454 hectares of land in England and Wales.
-Lands and properties are administered in five separate units known as Surveys.
+The holdings of the Duchy of Lancaster are administered in six separate units known as Surveys.

-In addition to the rural assets, the Duchy owns a number of retail and business properties in various cities.
-Together they form the Urban Survey.
+In addition to its rural assets, the Duchy owns a number of retail and business properties in various cities.
+Together these form the Urban Survey.
 While rural holdings form the majority of the estate in terms of value and area, the commercial assets, particularly those in valuable locations such as central London, make the major contribution to the income of the Duchy.